Surgical Oncology

 Doctor List

-• Dr Abhishek Guhathakurta DNB (Surgery) Consultant General Laparoscopic & Onco Surgeon (Full Time Consultant)
+• Dr Abhishek Guhathakurta, DNB (Surgery) Consultant General Laparoscopic & Onco Surgeon (Full Time Consultant)

 • Dr. Jayesh Kumar Jha, MBBS, MS (Gen Surg), DNB (Gen Surg), MNAMS